Wunkolo/libsai/Sai.md

 ## LocalState
 Used for thumbnail files located in `"C:\ProgramData\SYSTEMAX Software Development\SAI\thumbnail"`

-Thumbnail filenames use sprintf pattern `"%08x.ssd"`.
+Thumbnail filenames use [printf](http://en.cppreference.com/w/cpp/io/c/fprintf) pattern `"%08x.ssd"`.
 Named `LocalState` as everything in that folder describes a context that is locally relative to the current user.
 ```cpp
 const uint32_t LocalStateKey[256] =
 {